 The bill creates a public records exemption for the identification and location information of a current or former servicemember of a United States military special operations unit and his or her spouse and children.
+In order for the public records exemption to apply, the current or former servicemember must submit to the custodial agency a written request and a statement that reasonable efforts have been made to protect the information from being accessible through other means available to the public.

-The bill defines identification and location information as the:
+The bill defines the term "identification and location" information to mean the: